Coalition combat operations in Afghanistan in 2008: Events in September

 An unnamed senior Pentagon official told the BBC that at some point within the past two months President George W. Bush issued a classified order to authorize US raids against militants in Pakistan.
 Pakistan however said it would not allow foreign forces onto its territory and that it would vigorously protect its sovereignty.
 According to the Pakistani Chief of Army Staff, Gen Ashfaq Parvez Kayani, there was "no question of any agreement or understanding with the coalition forces whereby they are allowed to conduct operations on our side of the border".
 The recent cross-border strikes alarmed Pakistani military and government officials, who said it seriously undermined their counter-insurgency operations.

-On September 25 a five-minute skirmish broke out between Pakistani and US forces on the Afghan-Pakistan border after Pakistani soldiers fired warning shots near two US helicopters, according to a senior US military official.
+On September 25 a five-minute skirmish called Lowara Madi incident broke out between Pakistani and US forces on the Afghan-Pakistan border after Pakistani soldiers fired warning shots near two US helicopters, according to a senior US military official.
 No one was reported to be injured.
 The US claims it never crossed the border and Nato said the helicopters came under fire from a Pakistani checkpoint.
 However, according to an official statement by Pakistan, commanders said troops fired warning shots at the helicopters when they strayed over the Pakistan border.
 The statement said the US helicopters were "well within Pakistani territory", and that prompted their forces to fire warning shots.